SpineEventEngine/base/tools/plugin-testlib/README.md

 project setup and are run in the separate process.

-This module brings helper functionality to work with the [Gradle API](https://docs.gradle.org/current/javadoc/) for the integration tests environment setup.
+This module brings helper functionality to work with the [Gradle API](https://docs.gradle.org/current/javadoc/) for the integration tests setup.

 See the [smoke tests](../smoke-tests) module.